-This project has led to the creation of a strong complementary multidisciplinary consortium and has established links with, and gained support from, key industry partners such as the Coal Authority and Veolia.
+This project has led to the creation of a strong complementary multidisciplinary consortium.
+Through workshops and site visits the community established links with, and gained support from, key industry partners such as the Coal Authority and Veolia.

-Two collaborative research projects have developed.
-A joint NERC-industrial CASE application has been submitted by PML (Plymouth Marine Laboratory) and the University of Bristol.
+Two collaborative research projects were developed.
+A joint NERC-industrial CASE application was submitted by PML (Plymouth Marine Laboratory) and the University of Bristol.
 As a result of their collaboration in this project, PML have agreed to donate common photobioreactor systems to the University of Bath and the University of Exeter.
-The University of Bath and PML have agreed a staff and student exchange programme.
+The University of Bath and PML arranged a staff and student exchange programme.

 A successful application was submitted for GW4 Accelerator funding.